petegoodliffe/Xcode4CppClassTemplate/README.md

 The template is installed under C/C++ in the obvious place in the "New file" sheet.

-For your peice of mind, the script runs a number of sanity checks prior to installation, to make sure that it's not going to install gibberish once you've given it root access.
+For your piece of mind, the script runs a number of sanity checks prior to installation, to make sure that it's not going to install gibberish once you've given it root access.

 ## Why do I have to enter my password?